psaris/funq/README.md

 the publisher, [Vector Sigma](mailto:sales@vector-sigma.com).
-Read a [review](https://vector.org.uk/book-review-fun-q-a-functional-introduction-to-machine-learning-in-q/) by [Daniel Krizian](https://www.linkedin.com/in/danielkrizian/) published by [Vector](https://vector.org.uk/), the Journal of British APL Association.
+Read a [review](https://vector.org.uk/book-review-fun-q-a-functional-introduction-to-machine-learning-in-q/) by [Daniel Krizian](https://www.linkedin.com/in/danielkrizian/) published by [Vector](https://vector.org.uk/), the Journal of the British APL Association.

 ## The Source